TristanCacqueray/tristancacqueray.github.io/content/weiqi/learn.md

 # Learn Go

-This page is a work in progress.
+> This page is a work in progress.

 - "Tenuki is always an option" [sensei](https://senseis.xmp.net/?TenukiIsAlwaysAnOption)

-## L'usage de la force (from [sits](https://www.youtube.com/watch?v=OAi29u1AAYc))

-- "Jouer loin de la force"
-- "Priviligier un coup urgent avant un grand coup"

 ## Shape Up!